orion-cirb/VeCell/README.md

 * Detect cells with Cellpose
 * Compute the distance between each cell and its neighbors
 * Compute the G-function related spatial distribution index of the population of cells
+* Detect vessels with:
-* Detect vessels with a Median filtering + DoG filtering + thresholding + Median filtering
+  * Median filtering + DoG filtering + thresholding + Median filtering
+  * Background subtraction + tubeness filtering + thresholding + Median filtering
 * Compute the vessels 3D skeleton, 3D distance map and 3D inverse distance map
 * Get the distance between each cell and its nearest vessel using the inverse distance map
 * Compute the radius of the corresponding vessels using the vessels skeleton and distance map